9.3 Recovery of overpayments

 Monitoring and accountability

-Delivery agents are accountable for all debts and are responsible for retaining documentation for substantiating the debt.
-Internal delivery agent procedures for the collection of overpayments must comply with any and all applicable ministry policies and practices.
+The delivery agent or delivery partner is accountable for all debts and is responsible for retaining documentation for substantiating the debt.
+Internal delivery agent or delivery partner procedures for the collection of overpayments must comply with any and all applicable ministry policies and practices.
 Records and archives may be requested by the ministry for review.

 Other impacting legislation